quru/image-defer/README.md

 * Requires a little extra CPU power when the user scrolls the web page
 * The user may have to wait a short time for images to load when they come into view
-* You need to define your image sizes in advance (to create place-holders so that the page does not jump around as images load)
+* You need to know your image sizes in advance (use fixed sizes so that the page does not jump around as images load)
 * The user needs to have JavaScript enabled to view the images

 This library was developed for, and is bundled with, the [Quru Image Server](https://github.com/quru/qis), but functions perfectly well on its own, for use with either static or dynamic images.

 Unlike some other "modern" lazy loading libraries, this one does not require babel, webpack, rollup, npm, node, grunt, gulp, or any of that business.

-### Live demo
+## Live demo

 You can try out image-defer on the live demo page at [https://quru.github.io/image-defer/](https://quru.github.io/image-defer/).